SirMorfield/SirMorfield/README.md

 LinkedIn is [here](https://www.linkedin.com/in/joppekoers)\
 Codam projects are [here](https://github.com/42-jkoers)

-I'm a (freelance) developer and woodworker
+I'm a fullstack (freelance) developer and woodworker

 My languages and tools